top of page

 Mormon cou

-To provide you with some background: I grew up as a member of the LDS church, served a mission in Idaho, studied at BYU, got married young, and worked as a psychologist and faculty member at BYU.
+To provide you with some background: I grew up as a member of the LDS church, served a mission in Idaho, studied at BYU, got married at 22, and worked as a psychologist and faculty member at BYU.
 Later, I disaffiliated from the church and established my own private therapy practice.
 I am also a member of the Mormon Mental Health Association, a secular organization dedicated to providing science-based treatments with cultural sensitivity to individuals across the spectrum of involvement with the LDS church and related denominations.
 Much of my work involves assisting clients across the Mormon faith spectrum, ranging from active members to those who have removed their records.
 Consequently, I can offer insights drawn from both personal experience and clinical practice to address why people leave, steps to consider when leaving, and available resources.

 Why are People Leaving the Mormon Church?